wp-plugins/bns-early-adopter/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.5 =
+* Release November 2012
+* Documentation updates
+* Optimized output buffer code used in the shortcode function
+* Remove load_plugin_textdomain as redundant

 = 0.4.2 =
 * Documentation updates
 * Programmatically add version number to enqueue calls